CHT2520-web-prog/PHP-basics/README.md

 This will copy the contents of this repository into your codespace.

-- Open the file _intro-to-php.php_
+- In your codespace, open the file _intro-to-php.php_
 - If needed, start Apache i.e. enter `apache2ctl start` in the terminal
 - View the page in a web browser.
 You should see some text saying 'Welcome to PHP'.
 - Answer the questions in _intro-to-php.php_.